Murder of Blair Adams: Investigation

 Law enforcement initially suggested the possibility that Adams's death had been "sex-related" since he was almost entirely nude when discovered.
 The only physical DNA evidence found at the scene was one strand of long hair that was gripped in Adams's hand.
 According to subsequent interviews with his mother, Adams had been acting oddly in the weeks prior to his leaving Canada, though she said Adams refused to tell her what was bothering him.
 According to friends and family, Adams had been sober for two years at the time of his death and had recently stopped attending Alcoholics Anonymous meetings.
 He also allegedly told friends that someone was trying to kill him, and confided in his mother that "someone had been spreading rumors" about him.

-In a 2010 interview with local law enforcement, it was revealed that the Knoxville Police Department had "never received a credible tip" in Adams's death, though a composite sketch of a man was released in the case; the sketch was of a man two women claimed to have witnessed Adams speaking to outside a Cracker Barrel restaurant in Knoxville.
+In a 2010 interview with local law enforcement, it was revealed that the Knoxville Police Department had "never received a credible tip" in Adams's death, though a composite sketch of a man was released in the case; the sketch was of an unknown man two women claimed to have witnessed Adams speaking to outside a Cracker Barrel restaurant near the Fairfield Inn he was staying in.

 Media coverage

-This case was featured on a 1997 episode of the popular television show Unsolved Mysteries.
+This case has been the subject of several episodes of television shows and true crime podcasts, including a 1997 episode of the show Unsolved Mysteries, and episodes of the podcasts My Favorite Murder, Crime Junkie, and CreepTime the Podcast.

+As a part of a larger series of videos on true crime, the case was also the focus of a YouTube video by French Youtuber Squeezie.